DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 ## Creating a Test

-TestCafe allows you to write tests using both modern JavaScript with the latest features and TypeScript.
-Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.
-For more information about writing tests in TypeScript, see [TypeScript Support](../test-api/typescript-support.md).
+TestCafe allows you to write tests using TypeScript or JavaScript (with its modern features like `async/await`).
+By using TypeScript to write your TestCafe tests, you get the advantages of strongly-typed languages such as: rich coding assistance, painless scalability, check-as-you-type code verification, and much more.
+For more information about writing tests in TypeScript, see [TypeScript Support](https://devexpress.github.io/testcafe/documentation/test-api/typescript-support.md).

 To create a test, create a new .js or .ts file anywhere on your computer.
 This file must have a special structure: tests must be organized into fixtures.